ItsKieren/CTC_MLProject/README.md

 #### The following functionality is completed:

-- [ x ] User can start network traffic capture to analyze incoming and outgoing network data.
+- [ x ] User can start network traffic capture to analyze incoming and outgoing network data in real time, allowing for proactive threat monitoring.
 - [ x ] User can stop network traffic capture to halt data collection.
 - [ x ] User can download network traffic data in CSV format for further analysis.
 - [ x ] User can visualize traffic patterns using graphs showing traffic trends, protocol distribution, and port category distribution.